anconcsio/laravel-image-uploader/readme.md

 php artisan queue:work database --queue=image-uploader
 ```

-Or change the value of the config key image-uploader.queue-connection to "sync"
+Or change the value of the config key `image-uploader.queue-connection` to `sync`

-Visit /image-uploader url
+Visit `/image-uploader` url